SaraVieira/styled-loaders/Readme.md

 Credits and inspiration also belong heavily to the awesome work at  [SpinKit](http://tobiasahlin.com/spinkit/)

-As I work on more projects over time more and more loaders will be added here.
+As I work on more projects over time more, more loaders will be added here.

 ## Usage